-For a quick-and-easy reference, here are the top 12 tips for how to become a concept artist:
+Ready to learn more about becoming a full-time creator?
+Here are the top 12 tips for how to become a concept artist:

 1. Master the Fundamentals of Drawing and Painting